-The Maturity Institute’s OMINDEX® ESG standard generates the base measure for its ‘Total Stakeholder Value’ metric.
+The Maturity Institute’s OMINDEX® ESG standard generates the base measure for ‘Total Stakeholder Value’ metrics.
 With its 32-factors, it provides boards and c-suites with a foundational, whole diagnostic system for the management and creation of value; for shareholders and all other societal stakeholders, without trade off.

 What is your company’s management system?
 It’s a simple question but one that most companies are likely to find difficult to answer.
 For what is a ‘value’ management system?
 How does your company even define value?
 Some companies explain what they do by reference to a set of guiding principles – the “Novo Nordisk Way”, for example, explains that its principles help it to formulate the right kind of decision making.
 Jeff Bezos similarly set out a number of key leadership principles at Amazon, designed to help ensure that the way he ran the company could be cascaded down the organisation.
 But can these be considered to be a fully formed and coherent management system?